gwt-plugins/gwt-eclipse-plugin/README.md

-#Google Plug-in for Eclipse (GPE)
+#GWT Eclipse Plugin
-The Google Plug-in for Eclipse repository.
+The GWT Plugin for Eclipse repository.

 ##Links